Nex Flow Products

-Vortex tubes are devices that work on a standard compressed air supply.
+Vortex Tubes are devices that work on a standard compressed air supply.
 Air enters the vortex tube and literally splits the air flow into two parts - cold air at one end, and hot air at the other - all without any moving parts.

 Compressed air enters at point (A).
 Inside the vortex tube the compressed air is made to spin using a generator.
 It travels in one direction along the small (hot end) tube and then back inside itself in the reverse direction creating one stream of air (B) and the second stream of air (C) in the opposite direction.
 The outside stream of air gets hot and exhausts at point (D).
 The centre column of air gets cold and exists at point (E).
-Temperatures and capacities can vary by adjusting the hot end plug at (D) and by using different generators.
+Temperatures and capacities can vary by adjusting the hot end plug at (D) and by using different generators

 Most competitors use plastic generators and standard Buna N O-Rings and charge extra for brass and viton.
-The unique design and quality of materials used in Frigid-X vortex tubes will deliver years of maintenance-free operation.
+The unique design and quality of materials used in Frigid-X Vortex Tubes will deliver years of maintenance-free operation.

-Vortex Tubes Specifications Frigid-X Vortex Tubes
+Specifications For Frigid-X Vortex Tubes

 Approximate temperature drops (and rises) from inlet air temperature produced by vortex tubes set at various cold fractions.
 Assume constant inlet pressure and temperature.